Will Spider Veins Go Away After Pregnancy?

 Can Spider Veins Be Prevented During Pregnancy?

-Spider veins typically do not disappear without treatment, but you can take steps to help prevent them from developing:
+If spider veins persist beyond that point, they typically do not disappear without treatment, but you can take steps to help prevent them from developing:

 Exercise regularly to promote healthy blood flow